Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 where `DiscreteProblem` has inputs as the jump system `jumpsys`, the initial condition of reactants `u0`, the simulation timespan `tspan` and the reaction rates `ps`.

 ### Non-Markovian part
-The non-Markovian part consists of three parts:
+The non-Markovian part mainly consists of three parts:
 - delay trigger reactions: those reactions in the [Markovian part](@ref Markovian_part) that trigger the change of the delay channels or/and the state of the reactants upon initiation.
 - delay interrupt reactions: those reactions in the [Markovian part](@ref Markovian_part) that change the delay channels or/and the state of the reactants in the middle of on-going delay reactions.
 - delay complete reactions: those reactions that are initiated by delay trigger reactions and change the delay channels or/and the state of the reactants upon completion.